X

 grows every year

-Patients wait an average of 3 to 5 years.
+Patients wait an average of 3-5 years.

 grows every year